killbinvlog/simple-image-upload-server/README.md

 **Once you are done, you need to rename the `example.env` file to `.env` so that it is recognizable in the code.**

+### Change the default 404 (Not found) image (Optional)

+You can change the 404 image very easily, just change the image `404.png` in the main directory!
+If you change the file extension don't forget to change it in the `server.js` code.

+### Start the server

+1. If this is the first time you run it, install the dependencies via npm with the command `npm install`.
+2. Start the server using the command `npm start` now you don't have to reinstall the dependencies.

 ### Set up the ShareX configuration file (Optional only if you want to use ShareX with it)

 You will need to change the configuration of the `ShareX_Conf.sxcu` file.